 OTSI was originally established on 1 January 2004 as a separate division within what was then the Independent Transport Safety and Reliability Regulator (ITSRR).
-However, with the passage of the Transport Legislation Amendment (Waterfall Rail Inquiry Recommendations) Bill 2005, OTSI was separated from ITSRR and the office of the Chief Investigator of the Office of Transport Safety Investigations was established as a statutory agency of the NSW Government and commenced independent operations on 1 July 2005.
+However, with the passage of the Transport Legislation Amendment (Waterfall Rail Inquiry Recommendations) Bill 2005, OTSI was separated from ITSRR and the Chief Investigator's Office of Transport Safety Investigations was established as a statutory agency of the NSW Government and commenced independent operations on 1 July 2005.